Recursive DNS Server Operation Guideline

 Queries for the private address space accounts for significant load on the root name servers.
 We can do our part in reducing this load by stopping RFC1918 queries before they leave campus.

 Local Use Zones

-To do so, Computing Services recommends one of the following three strategies for complying with this requirement:
+To do so, Computing Services recommends one of the following four strategies for complying with this requirement:

-In following best common practices, we recommend any DNS records containing an RFC1918 address should be in a "private" zone tree, such as the .LOCAL zone.
-Requests for .LOCAL subdomains should be sent to the Computing Services Network Group.
+In following best common practices, we recommend any DNS records containing an RFC1918 address should be in a "private" zone tree.
+Requests for subdomains should be sent to the Computing Services Network Group.

 If a machine is observed querying the root servers for information about a Local Use Zone, the machine's administrator will be contacted and asked to reconfigure the server following these guidelines.
 If the machine is not promptly reconfigured, it may be filtered against any off-campus access.

 Departmental administrators and groups operating recursive/caching DNS (Domain Name Service) servers, independent of those provided by Computing Services, must be aware of the way their DNS servers are configured.

 |Reviewed||10/17/2005||Laura Raderman||Reviewed, no changes necessary|

 Moved "Support Contact" and "Related Topics" to sidebar.
 Changed wording to "Carnegie Mellon University" to reflect brand standards.
 Added a 4th bullet under strategies for complying with this requirement.